Pollinatarr/Pollinatarr/README.md

 python Pollinatarr.py -h
 ```

+## Planned features
+-   Discord notification (to send the result)
+-   Docker installation
+-   Daemon mode (to run on schedule)

 Note: The tool will ask your indexer manager for every torrent that are not already cross seeding.
 The task can be very long

 ## Troubleshooting